Alexander Kingston-Splatt

 Recent and notable work includes:

 - Gohil v United Schools Trust [2024] (High Court, Business and Property Courts) (HHJ Paul Matthews).
-Alex acted for the respondent in an appeal from a decision made on paper under r.10.5(1) of the Insolvency (England and Wales) Rules 2016 by which the District Judge had summarily dismissed an application to set aside statutory demands served by the respondent based upon judgment debts.
-The court agreed with Alex’s submissions that it should not interfere with the exercise of the judge’s discretion, and that the appeal was in substance pointless, because the appellant had made an application to set aside the judgments which had yet to be determined.
+Alex acted (as sole counsel) for the respondent in an appeal from a decision made on paper under r.10.5(1) of the Insolvency (England and Wales) Rules 2016 by which the District Judge had summarily dismissed an application to set aside statutory demands served by the respondent based upon judgment debts.
+The High Court agreed with Alex’s submissions that it should not interfere with the exercise of the judge’s discretion, and that the appeal was in substance pointless, because the appellant had made an application to set aside the judgments which had yet to be determined.
 Instructed by Harwood & Co.

 - Bharania v Ovo Energy Limited [2023] EWHC 3363 (Ch) (ICC Judge Prentis).
-Alex acted for the respondent which had previously obtained an injunction to restrain presentation of a petition against it on the basis of a disputed statutory demand.
+Alex acted (as sole counsel) for the respondent which had previously obtained an injunction to restrain presentation of a petition against it on the basis of a disputed statutory demand.
 The respondent had offered to accept an undertaking by the applicant, which offer had been refused.
 The form of undertaking, which in some respects went beyond what the court was empowered to order, was not put before the judge who granted the injunction.
 The applicant sought to set aside the order.
 The court agreed with Alex’s submissions that the fact that the judge had not been shown the form of undertaking offered no basis to set aside the injunction.
 Instructed by Clarke Willmott.

 - Re Ottery Ltd [2021] EWHC 95 (Ch) (ICC Judge Jones).
-Alex successfully obtained linked winding-up and bankruptcy orders in respect of fees due to a retired professional trustee of a discretionary trust, whom the respondents alleged had been negligent in the management of litigation against an American company the majority of whose shares were held by the trust.
+Alex (as sole counsel) successfully obtained linked winding-up and bankruptcy orders in respect of fees due to a retired professional trustee of a discretionary trust, whom the respondents alleged had been negligent in the management of litigation against an American company the majority of whose shares were held by the trust.
 The case involved complex issues of the application of the reflective loss principle.
 Instructed by Prince Evans LLP.

 - Manolete Partners v Ahmed and Anor [2021] (High Court of Justice, Business and Property Courts).
-Alex acted for the defendants (a former company director and another of his companies) in defending proceedings for c.£2.45m brought by an assignee of the liquidator in proceedings which alleged that various transactions were at an undervalue and constituted preferences.
+Alex (led by Simon Mills) acted for the defendants (a former company director and another of his companies) in defending proceedings for c.£2.45m brought by an assignee of the liquidator in proceedings which alleged that various transactions were at an undervalue and constituted preferences.
 The case settled.
-Led by Simon Mills.
 Instructed by B P Collins LLP.

 His recent and notable work includes: